Asian shares mostly fall as market eyes US-China trade talks

 Asian shares were mostly lower Monday as investors watched for developments in the trade conflict between the U.S. and China, with talks set to continue this week.

+Negotiators are due to meet in Shanghai beginning Tuesday, resuming talks for the first time since they collapsed in May, but U.S. Treasury Secretary Steven Mnuchin and other officials have remained low key about prospects for a breakthrough.

+"The US has kept the expectations muted and the best case scenario is a reset to where talks left off in May," Alfonso Esparza of Oanda said in a commentary.

-U.S. stocks were pushed to record heights and expectations have been growing about a U.S. interest rate cut.
-A government report on Friday also showed U.S. economic growth slowed in the spring, but it was still better than economists expected.
+U.S. stocks were pushed to record highs last week as expectations for an interest rate cut gain ground.
+A government report on Friday also showed U.S. economic growth slowed in the spring, but was still better than economists expected.

-The European Central Bank earlier this week held its key interest rate steady, but it made clear that more stimulus is on the way.
-The Bank of Japan starts a two-day policy board meeting Monday, but expectations are for the central bank to keep rates unchanged.
+The European Central Bank earlier this week held its key interest rate steady, but made it clear that more stimulus is on the way.
+The Bank of Japan began a two-day policy board meeting Monday but is expected to keep rates unchanged.

 In the United States, investors are all but certain the Fed will cut its benchmark short-term rate on Wednesday, likely by a quarter of a percentage point from its current range of 2.25% to 2.50%.